 50g mixed peel

 When you are satisfied that the fruit is ready to use, place it all together in a bowl and pour over 200mls of brandy.
-This may sound like a lot of alcohol, but I don’t trust a recipe that suggests only using a couple of tablespoons.
-It’s hardly worth the bother!
-If you are the proud owner of a well stocked drinks cabinet, have a rummage in there to check whether there’s a bottle of Cointreau or Grand Marnier lurking at the back.
-It’s good news if there is!
-Instead of using just brandy to soak the fruit, you could then use a half and half mixture of brandy and whichever orange liqueur you found.
+If you happen to have any orange liqueur you could instead use a half and half mixture of brandy and whichever orange liqueur you found.
 This will give a lovely background flavour to the cake.
 Anyway, once your alcohol of choice has been added to the fruit, give it all a good mix and cover the bowl with a plate or lid.
 It’ll happily stay like that for at least a week, but a fortnight is even better.
-Visit it every now and then, give the mixture a stir and inhale the fumes.
+Visit it every now and then and give the mixture a good stir.

 A week or two later we progress to the next stage of the recipe: